Approximating Online Human Evaluation of Social Chatbots with Prompting: Results

 First, we tried score generation in zero-shot and few-shot settings.
-For a few-shot setting, the number of demonstrations was fixed to the number of points in the ground truth human evaluation scale, with one representative example supplied for each score.
-Thus, for iEval dataset we used three demonstration dialogs corresponding to the three possible evaluation scores: \textit{Bad}, \textit{Okay}, and \textit{Good}.
+For the few-shot setting, the number of demonstrations was fixed to the number of points in the ground truth human evaluation scale, with one representative example supplied for each score.
+Thus, for the iEval dataset, we used three demonstration dialogs corresponding to the three possible evaluation scores: \textit{Bad}, \textit{Okay}, and \textit{Good}.
 The examples were selected manually and are provided in Table \ref{fig:ieval_prompt_details} in Appendix \ref{sec:appendix_ieval}.

 Second, we analyzed whether providing additional instructions helped the LLM evaluation performance.
-To write the instructions, we relied on the findings of \citet{svikhnushina-etal-2022-ieval}, which explained how chatbots' performance on various fine-grained dimensions translates in the overall score.
-As the authors emphasized the difference of humans' expectations from an empathetic listener in positive and negative conversational scenarios, we devised slightly different instructions to prompt evaluation of these two emotional polarities.
+To write the instructions, we relied on the findings of \citet{svikhnushina-etal-2022-ieval}, which explained how chatbots' performance on various fine-grained dimensions translates into the overall score.
+As the authors emphasized the difference in humans' expectations of an empathetic listener in positive and negative conversational scenarios, we devised slightly different instructions to prompt the evaluation of these two emotional polarities.
 Specific formulations of the instructions are also provided in Table \ref{fig:ieval_prompt_details} in Appendix \ref{sec:appendix_ieval}.

-To generate scores for each dialog, we prompted the LLM to compete the masked score, provided the log of the evaluated dialog.
+To generate scores for each dialog, we prompted the LLM to complete the masked score, provided the log of the evaluated dialog.
 Depending on the configuration, few-shot demonstrations and/or instructions were prepended to the prompt.
 A template of the used prompt can be found in Figure \ref{fig:ieval_prompt_structure} in Appendix \ref{sec:appendix_ieval}.
 After obtaining dialog-level scores, we aggregated them to produce system-level ratings.
 One system was defined as a chatbot operating in one of the two emotional polarities.
-This decision is driven by the fact that based on human evaluation results in \cite{svikhnushina-etal-2022-ieval}, chatbots demonstrated statistically significant difference in their performance depending on the emotion.
+This decision is driven by the fact that based on human evaluation results in \cite{svikhnushina-etal-2022-ieval}, chatbots demonstrated statistically significant differences in their performance depending on the emotion.
 Thus, we considered eight systems for computing system-level correlations.